3. Squaw Valley-Alpine Meadows

 Best for Resort Guiding Services

-For those of you looking for more extreme terrain there’s Granite Peak and the Palisades.
+For those of you looking for more extreme terrain, consider Granite Peak and the Palisades.
 With only a moderate hike you can reach Granite Peak and ski wide bowls and steep chutes while you enjoy the lake view.
-If you are looking for something more laid back there’s some great sidecountry options that hardly require any hiking.
-The lifts give you access to three great zones: Tram Ridge, Nat Geo Bowl and Munchkins, where the terrain is good for backcountry newbs.
-Easy access shouldn’t lure you into riskier decisions – the backcountry is the backcountry and should be treated as such
+If you are looking for something more laid back there are some great sidecountry options that hardly require any hiking.
+The lifts give you access to three great zones: Tram Ridge, Nat Geo Bowl and Munchkins, the latter of which is good for backcountry newbs.
+Easy access shouldn’t lure you into riskier decisions — the backcountry is the backcountry and should be treated as such

 The two resorts are connected with backcountry access gates but you can also take a shuttle.